n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-single-service.md

 1. [Create your Google OAuth client credentials](#create-your-google-oauth-client-credentials).
 1. [Finish your n8n credential](#finish-your-n8n-credential).

-### Create your n8n credential

-Create your n8n credential first so that you have the **OAuth Redirect URL**.

-1. The fastest way to create a new n8n credential for Google is to begin with the Google node you want and select **Create new** in the credentials dropdown within the node.
-2. Copy the **OAuth Redirect URL** from the node credential modal.
-You'll need this later.

 ### Create a Google Cloud Console project

 Next, create a Google Cloud Console project.
 If you already have a project, jump to step 5 in this list: